Skip to content

 Access via Bolt Protocol

-After we've set up the schema, we can use the following python test script to connect to PuppyGraph using the Bolt protocol with TLS:
+After we've set up the schema, we can use the following Python test script to connect to both PuppyGraph instances using the Bolt protocol with TLS:

 #!/usr/bin/env python3